Languages used on the Internet

 Slightly over half of the homepages of the most visited websites on the World Wide Web are in English, with varying amounts of information available in many other languages.
-Other top languages are Russian, Spanish, Turkish, Persian, French, German and Japanese.
+Other top languages are Chinese, Spanish, Russian, Portuguese, French, German and Japanese.

 Of the more than 7,000 existing languages, only a few hundred are recognized as being in use for Web pages on the World Wide Web.

 Languages used

 There is debate over the most-used languages on the Internet.
 A 2009 UNESCO report monitoring the languages of websites for 12 years, from 1996 to 2008, found a steady year-on-year decline in the percentage of webpages in English, from 75 percent in 1998 to 45 percent in 2005.
 The authors found that English remained at 45 percent of content for 2005 to the end of the study but believe this was due to the bias of search engines indexing more English-language content rather than a true stabilization of the percentage of content in English on the World Wide Web.

 The number of non-English web pages is rapidly expanding.
 The use of English online increased by around 281 percent from 2001 to 2011, a lower rate of growth than that of Spanish (743 percent), Chinese (1,277 percent), Russian (1,826 percent) or Arabic (2,501 percent) over the same period.

 According to a 2000 study, the international auxiliary language Esperanto ranked 40 out of all languages in search engine queries, also ranking 27 out of all languages that rely on the Latin script.